-I found a butter-based filling which softened as the babka proved, as with my mocha babka, was much more prone to leakage.
-In that case, next time I will chill the proved dough for 30 minutes before egg washing it and putting it in the oven.
+During the experiment, I found that a butter-based filling softened as the babka proved, as with my mocha babka.
+Therefore it was much more prone to leakage as it baked.
+Next time I will chill the proved dough for 30 minutes before egg washing and putting it in the oven.

 Two babkas in two days was a feat of some doing, and my cardigan got the worst of it, so I will reward that with a wash and myself with a slice of apricot and almond.
 And probably another when I’m really full after dinner.

 Adapted from the recipe by Honey & Co.

 Babkas are big projects.
 Keep that in mind as this is a big recipe!

 - 2 tsp dried yeast

 - 85ml milk

 - Using a food mixer with a dough hook, or in a bowl, mix together the flour, sugar and salt.
 Heat the milk until lukewarm (test it by dipping in your (clean) finger) and add the dried yeast.
 Stir to dissolve and pour it into the dry mix.

 - Add the egg and butter, a small chunk at a time, letting each piece incorporate into the dough which should form a ball and come away from the sides of the bowl.
 Knead it for 5 minutes on medium speed, or by hand for 10 minutes, until smooth and soft.